breez/breez-sdk-docs/src/guide/getting_started.md

 Connecting to a node requires a seed (your master key) and credentials.
 The seed is a bip39 mnemonic and the credentials are retrieved by registering a new node or recovering an existing one.

+## Installation

+Breez SDK is available in several platforms.
+Follow the [install](install.md) page to install on your platform.

 ## Registering a new node
 ```rust,no_run
 let seed = <your seed>;